CUBRID/cubrid-manual/en/sql/partition.rst

 When creating partitions, CUBRID sorts the user supplied range values from smallest to largest and creates the non-overlapping intervals from the sorted list.
 The identifier **MAXVALUE** can be used to specify an infinite upper limit for a partition.
 In the example above, the created range intervals are [-∞, 2000) and [2000, 2008).

 When inserting a tuple into a range-partitioned table, CUBRID identifies the range to which the tuple belongs by evaluating the partitioning key.
 If the partitioning key value is **NULL**, the data is stored in the partition with the smallest specified range value.
-If there is no range which would accept the partitioning key value, CUBRID returns an error.
+If there is no range which accepts the partitioning key value, CUBRID returns an error.
 CUBRID also returns an error when updating a tuple if the new value of the partitioning key does not belong to any of the defined ranges.

 .. _hash-partitioning:

 Hash Partitioning
 =================

 Hash partitioning is a partitioning method which is used to distribute data across a specified number of partition.
-This partitioning method is useful when table data contains values for which ranges or lists would be meaningless (for example, a keywords table or an users table for which user_id is the most interesting value).
+This partitioning method is useful when table data contains values for which ranges or lists is meaningless (for example, a keywords table or a user's table for which user_id is the most interesting value).
 If the values for the partitioning key are evenly distributed across the table data, hash-partitioning technique divides table data evenly between the defined partitions.
 For hash partitioning, :ref:`partition-pruning` can only be applied on equality predicates (e.g. predicates using **=** and :ref:`IN <in-expr>` expressions), making hash partitioning useful only if most of the queries specify such a predicate for the partitioning key.

 Tables can be partitioned by hash by using the **PARTITION BY HASH** clause in **CREATE** or **ALTER** statements::